THE LAW OF DIMINISHING MARGINAL UTILITY

 consumption of the commodity increases, is, the total utility increases as more commodity is consumed but increases at a diminishing rate.

-The concept of diminishing marginal holds that as additional units of a commodity are consumed, less and less satisfaction is added to total utility and later adds nothing to total utility and later adds nothings to total utility.
+The concept of diminishing marginal holds that as additional units of a commodity are consumed, less and less satisfaction is added to total utility and later adds nothing to total utility and later adds nothing to total utility.

 Further consumption leads to negative values, then total utility diminishes as reflected in the total